Overview of TDD, BDD and ATDD techniques:

 - Equivalence class test cases

-- Critical business cases
+- Significant business cases

-- Securing level cases
+- Security-specific test cases

 Behavior Driven Development

-- Fit for use
+- Appropriateness for use

 Why BDD?

-- Provision of defining examples that explains the requirements
+- Providing examples that illustrate the requirements

-How to Implement BDD?
+How to Execute BDD?

 - Cucumber